amiechen/backbone-blackjack/README.md

 Blackjack
 =========

-A blackjack game made by using backbone.js
+A simple blackjack game made by using backbone.js